s-anjeev/small_scripts/README.md

 a simple python script to seach a element in list using binary search.

 # hash_generator
-a simple python script to generate hash of given words , Phrases.
+a simple python script to generate hash of given words , Phrases using hashlib module.

 # countdown
-a simple python script to generate countdown.
+a simple python script to generate countdown using time module.